tenzir/tenzir/web/docs/contribute/notebooks.md

 including all Python and R dependencies.
 This makes it easy to demonstrate VAST features within a Quarto notebook.

+Other services can be added to the context of the Quarto notebook execution by extending the Docker Compose setup with [extra overlays](docker/).

 The website build harness uses this Docker Compose environment to run Quarto notebooks that represent more elaborate user guides or blog posts that.
 For example, running `yarn build` in `/web` compiles the website only after having